suryadalimunthe/homepage/state-of-movement.rst

 **Pengetahuan terbuka membuat hasil penelitian dan praktik ilmiah menjadi lebih terakses dan inklusi serta memperluas wawasan kita dalam proses penelitian ilmiah.**

 4.1.2 Tujuan dan Visi
 Praktik-praktik penelitian dan komunikasi ilmiah terus berkembang.
-Walaupun faktanya situs web mulanya didesain sekitar 30 tahun yang lalu untuk  memutuskan hirarki manajemen informasi dengan desentralisasi komunikasi ilmiah ([Berners-Lee, 1989](https://www.w3.org/History/1989/proposal.html)), penyebarluasan situs web telah the pervasive spread of the Web has left much of the pre-existing scholarly publication model and industry unchanged.
+Walaupun faktanya situs web mulanya didesain sekitar 30 tahun yang lalu untuk  memutuskan hirarki manajemen informasi dengan desentralisasi komunikasi ilmiah ([Berners-Lee, 1989](https://www.w3.org/History/1989/proposal.html)), penyebarluasan situs web telah meninggalkan model dan industri penerbitan yang belum ada sebelumnya.

 Such a perceived slow rate of change or inertia can possibly be attributed to the wide range of diverse stakeholders engaged in this domain, and the deep entrenchment of interests and positions.
 As such, one common perspective is that scholarly communication processes need to increasingly embrace the power of Web-native technologies.
 Alignment of this ideal with the process of research itself is what is broadly agreed on as Open Scholarship, and there has been an undeniable explosion in the rate of innovation in scholarly communication in this in the last 30 years.
 The primary vision here, and one which we are optimistic of achieving, is that educational resources and research outputs, as a global societal common good should be accessible free of charge to all publics who wish to benefit from them, and integrated into wider society.